ascensionpress/cangaroo_ui/README.md

 ```

 This configuration is completely optional, and defaults to false.

+Finally: decide how you want to authenticate your application.
+By default,
+`CangarooUI` is completely permission-less.
+This is by design, allowing you the
+flexibility to use whichever authentication framework you want.
+The interface
+should easily accommodate popular solutions like Devise, or simple ones like
+HTTP-basic.

 And that's it!
 You should be up and running in no time.